Philadelphia Writing Project

 What We Mean By Civic Argument Writing

 Argument writing is a common topic in education discourse, curricula, and professional development.
 When someone talks about "argument" in education, they may be referencing specific genres of argument writing in a history class (e.g., crafting essays about the importance, impact, or causes of a historical event), a literature class (e.g., writing papers that encourage a reader to see specific themes in a novel or short story), a science class (e.g., creating explanatory models that can account for a range of related phenomena), and/or in standardized test preparation (e.g., crafting open-ended responses to assessment prompts).
+How does our approach to argument writing differ from these examples?
+We aim to support students as they participate in ongoing, contemporary conversations about what we should do and value as communities.
+Drawing upon NWP's C3WP approaches and stances, we believe "civic argument writing" has its place in any classroom.

-While we do integrate historical primary sources into our resources, we are focused on contemporary civic discussions that can be found in news headlines.
-For instance, what should a city do about ATVs and dirt bikes on city streets, or what should we do (if anything) about the growing amount of orbital debris circling Earth?
-Certainly, historical events and interpretations will inform our civic arguments.
-While we might encourage students to research how rules of the road have changed with the proliferation of automobiles or how the Space Race shaped national space policies, the goal of these historical inquiries are to inform current civic arguments about what we should do today about an issue in our community.
+Further, we believe that historical primary sources support civic argument writing about contemporary civic discussions found in news headlines.
+To illustrate this, we have created curriculum collections around questions like "What should a city do about ATVs and dirt bikes on city streets?" and "What should we do (if anything) about the growing amount of orbital debris circling Earth?"
+In these curriculum collections, we encourage students to research how rules of the road have changed over time with the proliferation of automobiles and how the Space Race shaped our national approach to space.
+Integrating historical texts and content knowledge then can inform current civic arguments about what we should do today about an issue in our community.

 Our Stances on Teaching Argument Writing